HSZemi/mahlowat/README.md

 Mahlowat could not load the config file.
 Make sure it exists, is readable by the web server (you could try to access it directly with your browser at https://example.com/config/data.json) and syntactically correct.

 #### Everything says weird stuff like btn-start or start-explanatory-text.
 Also, nothing works.

 Looks like the JavaScript part is broken.
 Did you include exactly one language file (see above)?
 It might also contain a syntax error.

 #### The results are empty

 You should give your opinion on at least one thesis.

+#### I open mahlowat and I only get a red warning box, but it does not work!

+Did you open the `index.html` file directly in your web browser?
+That unfortunately does not work in most browsers.
+Try uploading everything to a web server and opening it from there instead.
+Or run a web server locally for development.

+If you did in fact access it from a web server, do as the error message says: Does the file exist?
+Can you access it with your web browser directly or do you get an error message?
+And lastly, does it not contain syntax errors?

 Weal and Woe